About Advanced Input Devices, Inc.

 Another revenue producing endeavor arises from the proliferation of its componentry across manufacturers and industries.
 It has a large install base, estimated to be over 100,000 aircraft, for which it is typically the sole source of replacement and aftermarket products.

 Mergers and Acquisitions

-The company went beyond that pattern in 2019, when it spent $4 billion to buy Esterline Technologies Corp, an aerospace and defense parts supplier with a large aftermarket portfolio including knobs, sensors, and materials.
-(TransDigm had purchased the Kirkhill elastomers business from Esterline in 2018 for $49.3 million).
+The company went beyond that pattern in 2019, when it spent $4 billion to buy Esterline Technologies Corp, an aerospace and defense parts supplier with a large aftermarket portfolio including knobs, sensors, and materials based in Bellevue, US.
 Esterline, which had $2 billion in annual revenue, brings its platform of proprietary and sole-source products for the aerospace and defense industries, including significant aftermarket offerings.
 The acquisition of Esterline expands TransDigm's platform of proprietary and sole source content for the aerospace and defense industries, including significant aftermarket exposure.

 Coeur D Alene, ID 83815-9496